 WETA content is shared widely with the public on-air, online and on mobile devices after a program airs – that has not changed.
 WETA Passport goes one step further by offering extended access to additional content for members.

 I cannot afford to donate at this time.
 Is there a way for me to view this content?

-All broadcast content remains available to all viewers on air per our broadcast schedule and will remain online and on mobile for at least two weeks and, in some cases, longer.
+All broadcast content remains available to all viewers on air per our broadcast schedule and will remain online and on streaming devices for at least two weeks after the initial broadcast and, in some cases, longer.
 We believe the new arrangement allows for ample viewing of excellent content, albeit for a more limited time for some programs.